-Separately we will have a voluntary Folds of Honor/SMGA/IDF Veterans Players Pool opportunity for kash prizes.
+Separately we will have a voluntary Folds of Honor/SMGA/IDF Veterans/Links to Freedom Players Pool opportunity for kash prizes.
 Half the money goes to the pool for our annual military charities donation and half goes to the winners.

 Don’t miss out of the fun….sign up through the Keepers Kosher K below.

-On Wednesday August 3rd from 11 to 3 pm at Woodmont The Keepers will hold our annual First Tee Mentor Outing.
-This is a fun day of “being a grandparent” to 36 wonderful kids who will participate from the Greater Washington DC and Montgomery County First Tee Programs.
+In keeping with the our tradition, The Keepers will hold our annual First Tee Mentor Outing on Thursday August 15th from 11 to 3 pm.
+This is a fun day of “being a grandparent” to 36 wonderful kids from the Greater Washington DC First Tee Programs.
 The kids age from 8 to 17 but all share two things in common-they love golf and know how to comport themselves in a golfing environment.

 Come join us for the event…..you will be amazed what this First Tee Program does for these kids and what spending an afternoon with these refreshing young people will do for you.